Garrett96/docusite/README.md

 * Bring documentation online in minutes, for free.
 * Works right out of the box.
 No configurations required to get started.
-* No site builder or downloads required.
+* Does not require a site builder.
+* Does not require downloading anything on your local machine.
 * Optional password protection for page content.

 ## About